Clean-Terraform/beautiful-jekyll/_posts/2020-07-03-interfaces.md

 }
 ```

-If the variable `label` does not implement the label interface we will get an error similar to:
+If the module input variable `label` does not implement our interface we will get an error similar to:

 ```hcl
 Error: Error in function call